Sebastian-ehrig/BTC_investment_decision_indicator/README.md

 ## Current market stage

-The panel below tracks the market stage since the last breakout in Nov 20224 and includes a 90-day inset for recent detail.
+The panel below shows the market stage since the last breakout in Nov 20224 and includes a 90-day inset for recent detail.
-Green/red shading indicate upward or downward trends.
-The volume profile on the right highlights high-volume and low-volume nodes; the horizontal lines mark support/resistance areas derived from those nodes.
+Green/red shaded areas indicate upward or downward trends.
+The volume profile on the right shows where trading has concentrated across price levels, revealing areas of strong market participation.
+Horizontal lines indicate support and resistance zones derived from those high- and low-volume areas.

 ![Current market stage](Figures/BTC-USD_2025-08-27_.png "BTC indicator – market stage since 2024-05-29")